 What do German mail forwarding services NOT cover?

-There are a few other things that Germany’s mail forwarding services does NOT cover:
+There are a few other things that Germany’s mail forwarding services do NOT cover:

 1) Signing up for mail forwarding services doesn’t automatically register your address change with your local city.
 You’ll still need to visit the Bürgeramt to register your new address and get a new Anmeldung.
 Head on over to Settle In Berlin for tips on registering your address.